Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 Pros: Relatively inexpensive, portable.

 Cons: Accuracy depends heavily on the skill of the person who’s doing it.
-It is difficult to do it on yourself consistently, and less accurate for very thin or very fat people.
+It is difficult to do it on your own consistently, and less accurate for very thin or very fat people.

 Best use: When performed by an experienced practitioner for periodic assessments